fatfreecrm/ffcrm_merge/README.markdown

 Fat Free CRM - Merge Contacts and Accounts
 ==========================================

-This plugin provides functionality to merge duplicate contacts and accounts.
+This plugin provides functionality to merge duplicate contacts and accounts for FatFreeCRM.
+It is also possible to extend it to merge other entities.

 Usage